 And it’s important to note that the speed drop can range from horrible to not noticeable.

-Connections were fast and reliable enough to use streaming services such as BBC without a problem.
+My subsequent international connections were also fast and reliable enough to use streaming services such as BBC without a problem.

 CyberGhost VPN comes with a built-in Internet kill switch to cut off all your online traffic in case you’re unexpectedly compromised.